COMPLETE STEPS 1-3 BEFORE SUBMITTING AN APPLICATION TO THE NURSING PROGRAM:

 SAN DIEGO CITY COLLEGE Nursing Education Program TEAS POLICY:

 The San Diego City College Nursing Education program has instituted a policy to assist students in preparation for a rigorous academic nursing program.
 Prospective nursing students must pass a Test of Essential Academic Skills (TEAS) prior to program admission.
 This test assesses basic skills in Math, English, Reading, and Science.
 Only students on the San Diego City College wait list or who are applying to San Diego City College are eligible to take the TEAS at San Diego City College.
-The student is permitted to take the TEAS examination only twice.
+The student is permitted to take the TEAS examination only twice (only the first TEAS score may be used for admission criteria).
 Therefore, preparation for this assessment is essential.
 Use of the study manual and the online practice exam is highly recommended.
 These test preparation materials may be purchased at www.atitesting.com

 .
 Upon completion of prerequisites, the prospective nursing student must take the Test of Essential Academic Skills (TEAS) at a designated testing center.
 The prospective nursing student who achieves a passing composite score (62%) is ready for application.
 The prospective student who achieves less than a passing composite score (<62%) must meet with the Student Success Advisor or designated nursing department representative, within 30 days, to develop a remediation plan.